 I'm also experiencing some low-grade sickness that seems to be storming through the ranks.
 For me that means a sore throat and some chills and an overwhelming desire to lie down (though I pretty much always feel an overwhelming desire to lie down).

-pretty much the only way to keep me from the chocolate
+pretty much the only way to keep me from the chocolate was to tie me to the mast |

 This was surprising.
 I haven't really wanted any sugar at all in awhile.
 I also knew I wasn't hungry.
 I was just really tired, about to get sick, and running on fumes and I just wanted some comfort.
 Sugar comfort.